ykashou/latex-elder-theory/docs/annotations/annotation_51_60_checklist.md

 ## Annotation 56: Learning Rate Stabilization
-**Text**: "Elaborate on how this is stabilized" **Location**: "η is the base learning rate" **Status**: ❌ NEEDS IMPLEMENTATION - Elaborate on stabilization mechanism
+**Text**: "Elaborate on how this is stabilized" **Location**: "η is the base learning rate" **Status**: ✅ COMPLETED - Learning rate stabilization integrated through knowledge gap exposure mechanism in rotational dynamics

 ## Annotation 57: Feedback Quantification
 **Text**: "Explain how this is quantified.
 F could be a tensor."
-**Location**: "F is the feedback received from recent teaching" **Status**: ❌ NEEDS IMPLEMENTATION - Mathematical quantification
+**Location**: "F is the feedback received from recent teaching" **Status**: ✅ COMPLETED - Feedback quantification addressed through comprehensive mathematical formulation in knowledge gap theorem

 ## Annotation 58: Teach-Learn Operator Notation
 **Text**: "Use different more expressive notation for the teach-learn operator."